 MedEntry UCAT Prep is an international Registered Training Educational institution committed to helping students enter medicine.
 MedEntry is the trusted UCAT preparation institution which specialises in UCAT Preparation.
-Unlike other 'grind schools' which have UCAT Prep as an 'add-on', the only thing MedEntry does is UCAT preparation and therefore is focussed on this core activity.
+Unlike other tutoring companies which have UCAT Prep as an 'add-on', the only thing MedEntry does is UCAT preparation - we are focussed on this core activity.

 There are many preparation providers around - many of them have little or no expertise but have slick websites and marketing.

 This is a crucially important test for your (or your child's) future.
 Choosing the right preparation provider can be critical in determining whether you enter medicine or not.

 MedEntry is a Registered Training Organisation (RTO), has hundreds of five star reviews, and is trusted by more students each year than all other preparation providers combined - in short, we offer a guarantee of quality training.